 Private consumption has also struggled to recover, undermined by the downturn in the labour market and household revenues.
-The unemployment rate has held close to 6% since February (vs. 5.2% in 2019) and per capita disposable income declined by nearly 4% y/y in real terms in Q1 2020.
-In May, retail sales volumes continued to contract (down 3.7% y/y), despite a big rebound in automobile sales (+14.7%).
-Online sales of goods and services were naturally more dynamic (+13.2%).
-The factors that have been straining the recovery
+The unemployment rate has held close to 6% since February (vs. 5.2% in 2019) and per capita disposable income declined by nearly 4% y/y in

 1 In early June, the outbreak of new Covid-19 cases in Beijing led the authorities to reintroduce lockdown measures in certain districts.
-Fears have since eased, and official health reports show that the epidemic is currently under control, with a relatively flat curve for new infections over the past two months, and only 58 confirmed cases per 1 million inhabitants (some counties in China have been completely soared).
+Fears have since eased, and official health reports show that the epidemic is currently under control, with a relatively flat curve for new infections over the past two months, and only 58 confirmed cases per 1 million inhabitants (some counties in China have been completely spared).